datacious/capstone/README.md

 A detailed description of the project can be found at the following blog post: https://datasciencehere.blogspot.com/2020/04/capstone.html

+### Data
+The dataset was provided by Arvato through Udacity.

 ### Instructions

 Install the following pythong packages with conda install or pip install: